404-Server-Not-Found/Raspbian-Speedtest/README.md

 ----------------------------------------------------------------
 Written 15/07/17

-**This tutorial orignally comes from "scottvlaminck", but weve made some inproments to his python script so that it's logged to Google Sheets correctly**
+**This tutorial orignally comes from "scottvlaminck", but we've made some inproments to his python script so that it's logged to Google Sheets correctly**

 In this tutorial we will use a Raspberry Pi with **"speedtest-cli"** installed to run a speedtest every hour and log it to a Google Sheet so first, we need to install the nessessary packages.